mgalloy/knowledge/README.md

 # README

-This is my collected wisdom on the computing tools, frameworks, and operating systems that I use.
+This is my collected wisdom on the languages, tools, frameworks, and operating systems that I use.